Contract Party Definition: Everything You Need to Know

 A more appropriate way to refer to a contract party is to use a functional reference, such as “Service Provider,” “Licensee,” “Seller,” “Lender,” etc. You can also use the party's short name, such as a portion of a company name or a surname.
 Refer to your own party by a short name when using functional references for other parties.

 Avoid alternating defined terms when referring to the same party, because it makes reading the contract more difficult.
 An example of alternative defined terms is: “hereafter known as Seller.”
 Instead, define the terms in the contract party introduction clause right after listing each party's identifying details.
 Do not include the contract party defined term in the definitions article of the contract.

 Individuals are generally defined by their surname without the Mr., Mrs., or Ms. title, except in letter agreements where the title should be used.
 Professors are often defined using their abbreviated title.

 Companies should be referred to by their short name.
 Use a term equal to the business's trade name or abbreviation when possible.
 An acronym is also acceptable if the party is known by that acronym.

 If you need help drafting a contract party definition for an agreement, post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.